Senate rules change to lift dress code stirs up controversy over Fetterman's attire

 Neither Schumer nor Fetterman has yet confirmed that this is the reason for the rules change, but David Urban, who was the chief of staff to the late Sen. Arlen Specter, calls the change sad, saying Fetterman has worn a coat and tie on the senate floor and in committee hearings and should continue to do so.

 "It is serious work that you're doing in the Senate.
 You're not gardening.
-You're running the nation," Specter said.
+You're running the nation," Urban said.

 Of course, dress standards have changed everywhere, from the office worker to the television reporter out in the field.
 Another former Senate staffer, Doug Saltzman, is not surprised.